nelsonjchen/dutil/README.md

 Just some utilities I could reference from anywhere.

-Built on GitHub Actions for ARM and x86_64.
+Built on GitHub Actions for linux/arm64 and linux/amd64.

 ## Usage Examples